 Washington University in St. Louis is a world leader in research and education.
-Our No. 12 ranked biomedical engineering program provides the opportunity for graduate students to work across the university's top programs — including the School of Medicine, which is ranked No. 6 by U.S. News & World Report.
+Our No. 14 ranked biomedical engineering program provides the opportunity for graduate students to work across the university's top programs — including the School of Medicine.

 The department offers programs leading to the master of science (MS), doctor of philosophy (PhD) in biomedical engineering and combined MD/PhD degrees.
 The latter degree is given jointly with the School of Medicine.

 Our Training Philosophy

 Lasting impact will arise from successfully integrating the analytical, modeling, and systems approaches of engineering to the complex, multi-scale problems of biology and medicine.
 Those trained to do this will be uniquely positioned to address new and exciting opportunities.
 We are committed to educating and training the next generation of biomedical engineers with this vision in mind.
 Consequently, we leverage our existing strengths around the seven research themes representing some of the most exciting frontiers of biomedical engineering.

 Our core faculty, together with affiliated faculty, comprises a network of mentors, similar to graduate groups at other universities, dedicated and committed to training.
 The commitment and diverse talent of these faculty members provide a vast array of choices for students.
 Students can elect to perform their research with any member of the network.
 Upon completion of training, our graduates are well-equipped to work in multidisciplinary teams tackling cutting-edge and high-impact problems of modern biomedical engineering.